rajexcited/personal-finance-ui/test-cases/user/login/login-tc1.md

 ## Steps to Execute:

-1. User clicks on login navigation link
+1. User clicks on login navigation link.
-2. Verify login page is loaded with necessary input fields
+2. Verify login page is loaded with necessary input fields:
    - emailId
    - password
-3. Verify Signup and login buttons are displayed
+3. Verify Signup and login buttons are displayed.
-4. User fills out details as following,
+4. User fills out details as follows:
    - emailId: `sardar.vallabhbhai.patel@example.com`
    - password: `$Ardar123`
-5. User clicks on login button
+5. User clicks on login button.

 ## Expected Outcome:

-- The loading indicator is displayed for few seconds (~5).
+- The loading indicator is displayed for a few seconds (~5).
 Verify user is navigated to `secured homepage`.
 - Verify secured links like, expenses, payment accounts, settings, logout, etc. are showing and navigational.

 ## Impact Area: